shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-2.md

 ## 3D Texture

-The first thing come to mind is Volumetric effects, like fire, smoke, light rays, realistic fog, etc.
+The first thing that comes to mind with 3D textures is volumetric effects, such as fire, smoke, light rays, realistic fog, etc.
 Now we can bring these features into our WebGL engine.
-Besides these, 3D texture be applied for Medical science data like MRI, CT scans.
-It is very useful when implementing cross section.
+In addition, 3D textures can be used to store medical data such as MRI and CT scans, and are useful when implementing cross-sectioning.
-In terms of performance, it can be used to cache light for real-time global illumination.
+3D textures can also improve performance by using them to cache light for real-time global illumination.

-WebGL support for 3D texture is as good as the 2D one.
-We have fast accessing speed and native tri-linear interpolation.
+WebGL 2 support for 3D textures is as good as that for 2D textures.
+We have fast access speed and native tri-linear interpolation.

-The code for setting up a 3D texture mostly has their 2D texture counterpart.
+The code for setting up a 3D texture usually has a 2D texture counterpart.

 | Texture 2D | Texture 3D |
 |------------|------------|